-Total Time (Same program, same Proportion of time that all Requests with the same program name and arguments as this Request have spent either pending or running during the last 14 days.
+Total Time (Same program, various arguments)Proportion of time that all Requests with the same program name as this Request have spent either pending or running during the last 14 days.

-Completions (Same program, various arguments)

-Proportion of successful and unsuccessful executions of all programs with the same name as this Request during the last 14 days.
+Total Time (Same program, same arguments) Proportion of time that all Requests with the same program name and arguments as this Request have spent either pending or running during the last 14 days.
+Completions (Same program, various arguments) Proportion of successful and unsuccessful executions of all programs with the same name as this Request during the last 14 days.
 It also displays general information about the executed program.

-Completions (Same program, same arguments)

-Proportion of successful and unsuccessful executions of all programs with the same name and arguments as this Request during the last 14 days.
+Completions (Same program, same arguments) Proportion of successful and unsuccessful executions of all programs with the same name and arguments as this Request during the last 14 days.
 It also displays general information about the executed program.